jony741/PHP-Array-Colllection/README.md

 ```

 ### `collapse()`
-The collapse method collapses a data array of arrays into a single, flat collection:
+The collapse method collapses a data array of arrays into a single, flat data array:
 ```$xslt
 $make_data = make_data([[1, 2, 3], [4, 5, 6], [7, 8, 9]]);